International Girls in ICT Day

 The motto of 2022 International Girls in ICT day is access and safety.
 Technology has become an integral part of our lives and is a key factor in many areas and professions.
 Be it art, history, product design, education, and more.
 The future awaits us with jobs driven by technology and innovation.
 And girls should be equipped with valuable tech skills to fit in that future.

 To encourage girls worldwide to gain diverse skills in technology, we need to build a safe environment accessible to everyone.
-It is vital to provide them with reliable and secure access to the Internet and different digital tools.
-Institutions that represent the ICT sector continue to search for solutions on how to lower access barriers for girls while also improving online safety for young women.
+It is vital to provide them with reliable and secure Internet access and digital tools.
+Institutions representing the ICT sector continue to search for solutions to lower access barriers for girls while improving online safety for young women.

 How to commemorate International Girls in IT Day?